HM4704/iota-core-howto/setup-2node-network.md

 ## Step 4: check status

-Now the dashboard of the local node should be accessible on <http://127.0.0.1:8081/dashboard>
+Now the dashboard of the validator node should be accessible on <http://127.0.0.1:8081/dashboard>
+(User: admin, Password: admin)

 ## Further steps